openwisp/docker-openwisp/docs/ENV.md

 - `RADIUS_`: All the OpenWISP radius specific settings.
 - `TOPOLOGY_`: All the OpenWISP network topology specific settings.
 - `FREERADIUS_`: All the freeradius related settings.
+- `X509_`: All the configurations related to x509 CA and certificates.
+- `VPN_`: Default VPN and VPN template related configurations.

 ## Essential